 Let me start by saying that it is possible to successfully sleep train baby with older siblings.
 In creating the Baby Sleep Trainer Program, one thought that came up through the feedback channels is that sleep training really is a lifestyle change.
 It’s just like diet and exercise.
 If you want your child to have healthy sleep habits, then you must ensure that you are enforcing those habits in your family’s day-to-day life.
 So, how do you work towards good sleep habits for your infant while still meeting the needs of your older children?
 Read on to learn!

-There are two main categories when discussing maintaining good sleep training habits for younger children while caring for older siblings’ sleep.
+There are two main issues when discussing maintaining good sleep training habits for younger children while caring for older siblings’ needs.

-There is a lot of apprehension that goes along with sleep training, but thankfully disrupting older children’s sleep through the training process is almost never something parents find to be an issue.
+There is a lot of apprehension that goes along with sleep training, but thankfully, disrupting an older sibling’s sleep is almost never something parents find to be an issue.

 If you would like more advice on an age-appropriate sleeping schedule for your kiddo, sign up for my newsletter!